umccr/htsget-rs/htsget-http-actix/README.md

 * HTSGET_PORT: The port to use.
 Default: 8080
 * HTSGET_PATH: The path to the directory where the server should be started.
 Default: Actual directory For example, `HTSGET_PORT=8000 cargo run` will try to bind the server to the port 8000.
+The next variables are used to configure the info for the service-info endpoints
+* HTSGET_ID: The id of the service.
+Default: ""
+* HTSGET_NAME: The name of the service.
+Default: "HtsGet service"
+* HTSGET_VERSION: The version of the service.
+Default: ""
+* HTSGET_ORGANIZATION_NAME: The name of the organization.
+Default: "Snake oil"
+* HTSGET_ORGANIZATION_URL: The url of the organization.
+Default: "https://en.wikipedia.org/wiki/Snake_oil"
 ## Examples
 These are some examples with [curl](https://github.com/curl/curl) in which the server was started at the root of the [htsget-rs project](https://github.com/umccr/htsget-rs):
 * Simple GET request: